o1-labs/docs2/docs/zkapps/snarkyjs/index.md

 SnarkyJS provides data types and methods that are _provable_: You can prove their execution.

 In the previous example code, `Poseidon.hash()` and `Field.assertEquals()` are examples of provable method.
 Proofs are _zero-knowledge_, because they can be verified without learning their inputs and execution trace.
 Selected parts of the proof can be made public, if it suits your application.

+SnarkyJS is a general-purpose zk framework that gives you the tools to create zk proofs.
+It lets you write arbitrary zk programs leveraging a rich set of built-in provable operations, like basic arithmetic, hashing, signatures, boolean operations, comparisons, and more.
+Use the SnarkyJS framework to write zkApps on Mina, smart contracts that execute client-side and have private inputs.

 All of the SnarkyJS framework is packaged as a single TS library that can be used in major web browsers and Node.js.
 The best way to get started with SnarkyJS is [using the zkApp CLI](./how-to-write-a-zkapp).
 You can also install SnarkyJS from npm with `npm i snarkyjs`.